nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 </div>

 <div class="narrow">

+A person who has a high rent burden is often confronting other housing challenges as well, like overcrowding (defined as more than one person per room).
+Overcrowding occurs much more often in high-poverty areas, and can have many negative effects, including facilitating spread of disease and making it difficult for children to find a quiet place to study.

 A high rent burden is often accompanied by other housing issues like overcrowding (defined as more than one person per room).
 Overcrowding occurs much more often in high-poverty areas, and can compound the spread of disease.